 From across the tent, another nurse snickered and almost laughed.

 "Who?"
-Margaret asked softly, her tempter still in check.
+Margaret asked softly, her temper still in check.

 "The wounded, that's who!
 Men who go to war and have to get blown up.
 Jesus Christ, it's like a circus show here.
 They whine and complain and ask us to do the simplest things, just like little children.
 Well, Major, I didn't come all the way to Korea to be a nurse.
 I came here –"

 "I don't care what the hell you came here for!"
-The Head Nurse finally heard enough and got up, staring down at the nurse before her as her arms reached their usual destination.
+The head nurse finally heard enough and got up, staring down at the nurse before her as her arms reached their usual destination on her hips.
 "You were picked to work at the finest M*A*S*H unit in Korea.
 I don't know who you think you are when you say that it's a 'circus show', but it most certainly isn't.
 We're here in Korea for a reason, Lieutenant, and if you don't like it, you can get your little behind out of here and sulk someplace else like some sad sack.
 I will not tolerate this kind of behavior in my nurses!"